kach/memo/README.md

 3. Dae Houlihan (Dartmouth University) taught a winter '25 [course](https://comosoco.daeh.info) on computational models of social cognition using memo.
 4. Robert Hawkins (Stanford University) is teaching a summer '25 seminar on pragmatics using memo.
 Here is the work-in-progress [textbook](https://social-interaction-lab.org/problang-v2/), a version of problang that has been adapted to use memo.

-## The memo community

-Here are some ways to engage with the memo community.

-1. For updates on memo's development, we _strongly_ encourage you to subscribe to our low-traffic monthly announcements mailing list [here](https://lists.csail.mit.edu/mailman/listinfo/memo-lang).
-2. To ask questions about memo, and to get help from other memo users, use [Github Discussions](https://github.com/kach/memo/discussions).
+Finally, to ask questions about memo, and to get help from other memo users, we encourage you to use [Github Discussions](https://github.com/kach/memo/discussions).
 Note that you will need a Github account to participate.
-3. For live support, we host memOH (**memo office hours**) every Tuesday at 2pm ET.
-Email Kartik for the zoom link!

 ## The memo on memo